Engrove/Engrove-Audio-Tools-2.0/docs/ai_protocols/AI_Core_Instruction.md

       "governance": {
         "discretionary_scope": "AI (Frankensteen) has full autonomy to decide if Step 4 is relevant to execute in a given context."
       }
+    },
+    {
+      "policy_id": "POLICY_SYSTEM_SEMANTIC_MAP",
+      "title": "Policy for System Semantic Map",
+      "rule": "Any change in Vue application structure, routing, or component contracts must be validated against scripts/vuemap/system_semantic_map.json.
+Deviations require a DT-2 decision and an update of the artifact."
     }
   ],
   "pre_response_verification": {